Cycles of Decay and Renewal

 Cheryl has been represented by the Fran Willis Gallery and the View Art Gallery in Victoria, and by Atti Gallery in Toronto.
 She has also shown at Sopa Fine Arts in Kelowna and in the Campbell River Public Art Gallery.
 She is also a member of the Wednesday Group, a weekly critique group led by Bill Porteous with a focus on abstraction and providing critical feedback.

 In 2014 Cheryl completed a 7 month Mentorship Program with California artist Nicholas Wilton.
 During that time she re-discovered her passion for the creative process and began working as a Creativity Coach, helping artists to connect more deeply to their authentic expression and to build a supportive art practice for themselves.
-Cheryl joined the Art2life Team in 2016 and began working with hundreds of artists through the Creative Visionary Program, an Art2life intensive 12 week online program.
-She also offers creativity coaching for artists and online programs through her complimentary business, Insight Creative.
+Through 2016 to 2018, Cheryl joined the Art2life Team and began working with hundreds of artists through the Creative Visionary Program, an Art2life intensive 12-week online program.
+She also offers creativity coaching for artists and online programs through her complementary business, Insight Creative.

 Cheryl’s interest in the act of relationship, specifically the process of moving between a known and an unknown experience, is what presents itself in her work.
 Change, growth and personal perception – cycles of decay and renewal – deconstruction and reconstruction are all reoccurring themes in her art.

 Cheryl’s studio and home is located in Metchosin, BC, a rural community located just outside of Victoria.
 She shares her life with her husband Keith Baker, a musician and designer.